Er IF

 Step-by-step checks:

-- 1. Power reset: Unplug the unit for 5 minutes, then plug back in to see if the code clears.
+• 1.
+Power reset: Unplug the unit for 5 minutes, then plug it back in to see if the code clears.
 If Er IF returns, continue.

-- 3. Check for ice obstruction: Inspect the fan blades and surrounding shroud for ice buildup.
-If present, use a hair dryer on low heat to melt ice, keeping the dryer moving to avoid warping plastic.
-Do not chip ice with sharp tools.
+• 3.
+Check for ice obstruction: Inspect the fan blades and surrounding shroud for ice buildup.
+If present, use a hair dryer on low heat to melt the ice, keeping the dryer moving to avoid warping the plastic.
+Do not use sharp tools to chip away the ice.

-- 4. Test fan rotation: Spin the fan blades by hand.
-They should move freely without grinding.
-If stiff or seized, the fan motor is likely bad.
+• 4.
+Test fan rotation: Manually spin the fan blades.
+They should move freely without any grinding noises.
+If the blades are stiff or seized, the fan motor is likely faulty.

-- 6. Electrical test (advanced): With power disconnected, use a multimeter to check fan motor resistance across the motor terminals (compare to service manual spec; typically tens to hundreds of ohms).
-An open circuit indicates a failed motor.
+• 6.
+Electrical test (advanced): With the power disconnected, use a multimeter to check the fan motor's resistance across its terminals (compare the reading to the service manual specifications; it is typically in the range of tens to hundreds of ohms).
+An open circuit (OL) reading indicates a failed motor.

-- 7. Replace the fan motor if needed: If the motor is open, seized, or noisy, replace the ice room/evaporator fan motor assembly specific to your Kenmore model.
+• 7.
+Replace the fan motor if needed: If the motor is open, seized, or noisy, replace the ice room evaporator fan motor assembly specific to your model.
 Transfer any brackets or grommets from the old motor.

-- 8. If fan tests good: If the fan spins freely and has correct resistance but still doesn’t run when powered, the main control board may not be sending voltage.
+• 8.
+If fan tests good: If the fan spins freely and has the correct resistance but still does not run when powered on, the main control board may not be sending voltage to it.
 In that case, further diagnosis or board replacement by a technician is recommended.

 Advertisements